-- The Great Race: Max warns Professor Fate that there's going to be a storm because of the "red sky", thunder follows, the the rain comes pouring down.
+- The Great Race: Max warns Professor Fate that there's going to be a storm because of the "red sky", thunder follows, then the rain comes pouring down.

-- In The Two Towers, at Helm's Deep, just before the battle is engaged, the two armies face each other... and you hear thunder, there are a couple of raindrops on armor, then the downpour begins.
+- The Lord of the Rings: The Two Towers: At Helm's Deep, just before the battle is engaged, the two armies face each other... and you hear thunder, there are a couple of raindrops on armor, then the downpour begins.
 Théoden is very not happy about it; some of the movie's extra material implies that the storm was raised by Saruman for the specific purpose of demoralizing the Rohirrim.

-- The Truman Show: When Truman is sitting on the beach reminiscing, there is a clap of thunder and it begins to rain, but only where he is sitting.
+- When Truman is sitting on the beach reminiscing, there is a clap of thunder and it begins to rain, but only where he is sitting.
 He walks three feet before turning around in shock to see the small column of rain as it follows him.